Emergency Bag 2025: Choose your Bug Out Bag according to your profile

 Optimal use : Standard evacuation (72h), urban families, offices

-Typical contents : Complete 72-hour equipment, extended first aid, light tools
+Typical contents : Complete 72-hour kit, extended first aid supplies, lightweight tools

 Suitable profiles : Families, urban professionals, beginners